--shared flag on each server.

 Dynamic ownership with mkdir

-# Create a new directory in a directory that is not owned by any client
+When you create a new directory with mkdir in a directory that is not owned by any client,

 Viewing current delegations

-To view the set of files and directories that your Archil client has current ownership over, use the delegations command.
+To view the set of files and directories that your Archil client has current ownership over, use thedelegations command.

 Forcing ownership

 In some cases, your client may not be able to release ownership over a file or directory that it’s no longer using.
 For example, if your cloud instance has a power failure and does not cleanly unmount the file system.
 If this happens, the Archil server will continue to believe that the original client maintains its ownership claim, and no other client will be able to edit the directory.
-To take ownership over part of the file system regardless of whether other clients have an outstanding ownership claim, you can use the checkout command with the --force flag.
+To take ownership over part of the file system regardless of whether other clients have an outstanding ownership claim, you can use thecheckout command with the --force flag.

-When using the --force flag, the Archil server will revoke ownership from other clients immediately.
-If those clients have outstanding writes which have not yet been fsynced to the disk, then those writes will be lost, and the eventual call to fsync will fail with EIO.
+writes which have not yet been fsynced to the disk, then those writes will be lost, and the eventual call to fsync will fail with EIO.